tiepdotme/loudas.com-website/_posts/2019-01-08-Meribel-France.md

 Firstly, the flights.
 So we flew business class with Emirates, thanks entirely to Ian and Karen, who organised our flights.
-This is not the first time we've flown busniess class, but we've not yet grown used to it :)
+This is not the first time we've flown business class, but we've not yet grown used to it :)

 The access to the lounges (free food!), the beds on the plane!
 Wonderful!
 There was basically no timezone adjustment when we arrived at France; having a bed on the plane lets us sort out our sleeping while we're travelling.
 I remember travelling economy and complaining about sleep.
 None of that in business, you just lie down in your bed and sleep.